 Make sure you have the correct type of insurance for your needs, whether private or corporate.
 Corporate policies often have more complex terms and may cover different risks compared to private policies.
 Understanding these differences and making sure that you have the right type of policy in place for the specific needs of your business is crucial.
 For example, a corporate policy may exclude claims brought by related parties, which might not be the case in private policies .

 By being aware of these common pitfalls, you can make sure you are covered, and if a claim is made against you, things can go more smoothly.
-Check out our articles on complaints handling and 7 reasons why you need cosmetic insurance, for more relevant reading.
+Check out our article on why aesthetic practitioners should be cautious when treating their staff for more relevant advice.
+You may also be interested in reading our articles on complaints handling and 7 reasons why you need cosmetic insurance.